|

 naturally reluctant to allow that level of control to fall outside its hands

 and refuses permission.
-The US decides to support Panamanian demands for
+The US decides to support

-independence and in 1903, the isthmus separates and becomes the republic of
+independence and, in 1903, the isthmus separates and becomes the republic of

-Panama, with a small US
+Panama, with a small US military force preventing Colombia from sending

-military force preventing Colombia from sending troops by sea to regain the
+troops by sea to regain the territory. |

 1906 - 1908 |

-Cuban control of their affairs, but the US retains its right to intervene. |
+Cuban control of their affairs, but the US retains its right to

 1907 |